TommyWangZL/Bayesian-ML/README.md

 #### Description:
 - Parameters: Uses standard OLS (Ordinary Least Squares) estimation
 - Common Use Cases: Baseline predictive model for interest rate prediction in loan analysis, widely used for its simplicity and interpretability
+- Advantage: Give us a straightforward mathematical relationship between our predictor variables and interest rates & solid benchmark for comparison.
+- While not capturing all the complexity in our data, it offers good interpretability with clear coefficients showing each feature's impact on interest rates.

 #### Formula: y = β₀ + β₁x₁ + β₂x₂ + ... + βₚxₚ + ε
 #### Results
 * Test MSE: 10.4491